jeroennoten/Laravel-AdminLTE/README.md

 //@import '~bootstrap/scss/bootstrap';
 ```

-After preparing the Laravel Mix vendor files, set `enabled_laravel_mix` to `true` to enable load `app.css` & `app.js` files.
+After preparing the Laravel Mix vendor files, set `enabled_laravel_mix` to `true` to enable the load of `app.css` & `app.js` files.

 - __`enabled_laravel_mix`__

   Enables Laravel Mix specific `css/js` load in master layout.

 Also, you can change the paths used to lookup for the compiled `JS` and `CSS` files using the next configuration options.

 - __`laravel_mix_css_path`__

   Path (including file name) to the compiled `CSS` file.
 This path should be relative to the public folder.
 Default value is `css/app.css`

 - __`laravel_mix_js_path`__

   Path (including file name) to the compiled `JS` file.
 This path should be relative to the public folder.
 Default value is `js/app.js`

 ### 6.11 Menu

 Specify your menu items to display in the left sidebar.
 Each menu item should have a text and a URL.
 You can also specify an icon from Font Awesome.
 A string instead of an array represents a header in sidebar layout.
 The 'can' is a filter on Laravel's built in Gate functionality.

 You can configure your menu as follows: